How Did Japanese Produce the Elaborate Handmade Pottery in the Ancient Time? – Jomon Pottery

-Not all the Jomon Pottery have this elaborate flaming patterns.
+Not all the Jomon Pottery has this elaborate flaming pattern.
 Most of the time, vessels, potteries were designed simply for practical use.

-As if there were a mutation of the design, Jomon pottery which have flaming patterns appeared only for a short period of the Middle Jomon (around 4,700 B.C.E.- 3,700 B.C.E.).
+As if there were a mutation of the design, Jomon pottery which has flaming patterns appeared only for a short period of the Middle Jomon (around 4,700 B.C.E.- 3,700 B.C.E.).

 The warming climate peaked in temperature during this era, increased population and production of handicrafts marked the high point of the Jomon culture.

-It is a mysterious and powerful patterns, which wouldn’t influence the coming period’s pottery design.
+It is a mysterious and powerful pattern, which wouldn’t influence the coming period’s pottery design.

-Taro Okamoto, Japanese artist who was deeply struck by the mystery and beauty of Jomon Period artifacts, praised especially the flaming patterns highly.
+Taro Okamoto, a Japanese artist, who was deeply struck by the mystery and beauty of Jomon Period artifacts, praised especially the flaming patterns highly.